Navigation

 If you're a more typical user looking to play games, watch movies, or work on a display at just 60Hz, DisplayPort 1.2 is perfectly fine.
 Some of the best monitors available today are still based on that slightly older standard and they don't suffer for it.
 DisplayPort 1.2 offers a bandwidth of 21.6 Gbps compared to 32.4 Gbps on DisplayPort 1.4, but for casual users, that is more than enough.
 One major downside to DP 1.2 though is that it does not support HDR.

 That being said, if you’re a user looking to do some high refresh rate gaming (120Hz and up) or high-resolution video editing, you’ll want to utilize DisplayPort 1.4’s 32.4Gbps bandwidth capabilities.
 You’ll need to make sure that all equipment (monitor, source, and cable) supports DisplayPort 1.4.
 Luckily, DisplayPort 1.4 cables are similarly priced to DP 1.2 cables so picking one up is easy enough - just take a look at the product specifications.
-Most DP 1.4 cables will market a maximum resolution of 8K, while DP 1.2 cables will market a max resolution of 4K.
+Most DP 1.4 cables will market a maximum resolution of 8K, while DP 1.2 cables will market a maximum resolution of 4K.
 Also, remember that DisplayPort 1.4 is fully backward compatible with 1.2 so having DP 1.4 cables at the ready is an excellent way to future-proof your setup.

 Make sure you're buying your DisplayPort 1.4 cables from a reputed source like Cable Matters.
 Most of the DisplayPort cables that Cable Matters offers are VESA Certified which means they've passed the Video Electronics Standards Association's rigorous testing requirements.
 There, you'll find plenty of choices, whether you want shorter, passive DisplayPort cables, or longer, active alternatives which can stretch up to 24 feet.
 Take a look at some of Cable Matters' cable offerings.